twinfield10/Rebirtha-Model/README.md

   #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b) Calculations:
-  Using the input of an adjusted WAR value based on a team's lineup, we can derive a win percentage for each team playing in a single game if the lineups.
+  Using the input of an adjusted WAR value based on a team's lineup, we can derive a win percentage for each team playing in a single game using the current lineup.
 Using the 162 game season value of WAR for a lineup, we convert the difference of WAR between the current lineup and the whole season projection.

-  Then I turn this into runs by multiplying by 10.
+  Then I turn the adjusted WAR difference into runs by multiplying by 10.
 For pitchers I multiply the WAR difference by -10 to get an adjusted number of runs allowed if certain pitchers are on the mound.
 For batters, we multiply by 10.
 Then those numbers are added to my projected runs scored/allowed at the beginning of the season.
 From there we use the pythagreon winning percentage formula to create a hypothetical win percentage if this lineup played a full season.

-  Next up is multiplying a win percentage for the home team against a win percentage for the away team.
+  Next up is multiplying a win percentage for the home team against a win percentage for the away team to create probabilities that either team wins the matchup.
 Let's use the Pirates and Blue Jays as an example.
-Say the Pirates hypothetical win percentage is 0.400 and the Blue Jays' is 0.600.
+Say the Pirates' hypothetical win percentage is 0.400 and the Blue Jays' is 0.600.
 From this I can take the opposite of winning (losing) and say that the Pirates' lose percentage is 0.600 and the Blue Jays' is 0.400.
 Using basic probability there are 4 potential outcomes: **1) a Pirates Win and Blue Jays Loss, 2) a Pirates Loss and a Blue Jays Win, 3) a Pirates Win and a Blue Jays Win, and 4) a Pirates Loss and a Blue Jays Loss.** The calculations for these scenarios are below: